All Episodes

 Really?

-You mean the ones that weren't fried might starve to death afterwards.
+You mean the ones that weren't fried might starve to death afterwards?

-By the way, um, you know, I think it's funny.
+By the way, I think it's funny.

-Hillary Clinton goes out there, she can pick without objection, she can pick reporters that she wants to speak to.
+She can pick, without objection, she can pick reporters that she wants to speak to.

 Yet George W. Bush was interviewed by Juan Williams of the Fox News Channel.